 An applicant must meet the admission criteria for Regular Admission (additional documentation may be required by the program).
 Conditional Admission allows an applicant to be admitted although a document is still needed to complete the application file.
-This admission status is only approved by the Graduate Admissions Office.
-A student so admitted must have completed documentation on file in the Graduate Admissions Office by the date stated by the Graduate Admissions Office.
 Students failing to complete the documentation requirement will not be allowed to register for the next semester, and transcripts will be placed on hold.